-Section 5 of HRSA's SF-424 Two-Tier Application Guide provides general instructions for the budget, budget narrative, staffing plan and personnel requirements, assurances, certifications, etc. You must submit the information outlined in the Application Guide in addition to the program-specific information below.
-You are responsible for reading and complying with the instructions included in HRSA's SF-424 Two-Tier Application Guide, except where instructed in the NOFO to do otherwise.
+Section 5 of HRSA's SF-424 Two-Tier Application Guide provides general instructions for the budget, budget narrative, staffing plan and personnel requirements, assurances, and certifications.
+You must submit the information outlined in Application Guide in addition to the program-specific information below.
+You are responsible for reading and complying with the instructions included in this NOFO and HRSA's SF-424 Two-Tier Application Guide.
 You must submit the application in English and U.S. dollars (45 CFR § 75.111(a)).